Organization of Biological Field Stations

 collage cover

-The 2024 annual meeting will be held November 11-15 in South Carolina by the Baruch Institutes of Hobcaw Barony (co-hosted by Clemson Baruch Institute of Coastal Ecology and Forest Science and University of South Carolina Belle W. Baruch Institute for Marine and Coastal Sciences as well as our illustrious OBFS Vice President, Skip Van Bloem).
-The dates selected are later than usual to avoid hurricanes that would disrupt travel and the meeting itself.
-Last day to register for the annual meeting is October 11th!
+The 2024 annual meeting was held November 11-15 in South Carolina by the Baruch Institutes of Hobcaw Barony (co-hosted by Clemson Baruch Institute of Coastal Ecology and Forest Science and University of South Carolina Belle W. Baruch Institute for Marine and Coastal Sciences).

-You can now view the OBFS Annual Schedule here as well as the OBFS full program!
+You can view the schedule here as well as the OBFS-PROGRAM

 News and Events